 # # BandWidthModule On # BandWidth all 1048576 # # # BandWidthModule On # BandWidth all 1048576 #

-In case you need any assistance to configure your Apache modules on your Linux server or if you have any issues with Apache, you can reach our server management expert who can provide the expert advise and help you set up things in a timely manner.
+In case you need any assistance to configure your Apache modules on your Linux server or if you have any issues with Apache, you can reach our server management expert who can provide expert advice and help you set up things in a timely manner.